pknviki95/Python/concepts/Variables/README.md

 ### \	- backslash:

 - It helps to **use backslash inside string**
-- Mosty used in declaring path as string
+- Mainly used in declaring path as string

 				# \	- backslash